-In those few animals whose nerve had stayed in place, an interesting bone formation had appeared in the marrow cavity.
+In those few animals whose nerve had stayed in place, an interesting bone formation bad appeared in the marrow cavity.
 To secure the nerve and look for the same result in other animals, Jim sutured the nerve to the skin that we closed back over the stump.
 The stitch held the nerve in place, all right, but one animal so treated gave us a totally unpredicted and fascinating result: The missing portion of the femur partially regenerated.
-While this was surprising enough, the most startling fact was that Jim had used a group of surplus rats about six month old.

-These rats were well into adulthood , when mammals were thought to lose all powers of regeneration except fracture healing.
-What had hap-
+While this was surprising enough, the most startling fact was that Jim had used a group of surplus rats about six months old.
+These rats were well into adulthood, when mammals were thought to lose all powers of regeneration except fracture healing.
+What had happened?
+NERVE PASSED INTO MARROW CAVITY THROUGH HOLE IN FEMUR